guest271314/native-messaging-espeak-ng/README.md

 <h3>Dependencies</h3>

-`make autoconf automake libtool pkg-config  gcc` for [Building eSpeak NG](https://github.com/espeak-ng/espeak-ng/blob/master/docs/building.md).

-`nodejs` for Native Messaging host [native-messaging](https://github.com/simov/native-messaging).

-`libtool-bin` for `flac`.

-[opus-tools_static_build.sh](https://gist.github.com/spvkgn/60c12010d4cae1243dfee45b0821f692) for downloading and building Opus audio encoding dependencies is included in the `host` directory.
+This branch (bash-audioworklet) assumes `espeak-ng` is installed and in `PATH`, else fetch `espeak-ng`, build and set binary in `PATH`.

 # Launch

-Navigate to `chrome://apps`, select `native-messaging-ng`, click `Connect` HTML button which will execute `chooseFileSystemEntries()`, select `data` directory in `native-messaging-espeak-ng/host`, where the text, XML, WAV, and OGG files will be written, read, then removed when processing input and output of each execution of `espeak-ng` is complete.

-To launch by default when Chrome, Chromium browser is launched the command line flag `app-id` can be used `chromium-browser --app-id=pcabbmdaomgegmnmljpebgecllcgbfch`.
+To launch by default when Chrome, Chromium browser is launched the command line flag `app-id` can be used `chromium-browser --app-id=mipcnacephfiaegpelgkaacicmahlmjj/`.

 To create an Application or Desktop launcher right-click on the icon at `chrome://apps` and select `Create shortcuts...`.

 # Usage

-At the URL `chrome-extension://pcabbmdaomgegmnmljpebgecllcgbfch/native-messaging-espeak-ng.html` press `Connect` to connect to Native Messaging host and select `host/data` directory at Native File System
+At the URL `chrome-extension://mipcnacephfiaegpelgkaacicmahlmjj/native-messaging-espeak-ng-bash.html` click `Choose directory to read/write file entries ('host')` HTML button which will execute `chooseFileSystemEntries()`, select `host` directory in `native-messaging-espeak-ng/`, where the text and WAV files will be written, read, then removed when processing input and output of each execution of `espeak-ng` is complete.
 <pre>
 Let site view files?

-<b>chrome-extension://pcabbmdaomgegmnmljpebgecllcgbfch</b> will
+<b>chrome-extension://mipcnacephfiaegpelgkaacicmahlmjj</b> will
 be able to view files in <b>data</b> until you close this tab
 </pre>